-Net cash provided by (used in) investing activities was \$25.7 million, (\$178.4) million and (\$27.6) million in 2015, 2014, and 2013, respectively.
 Net cash provided by investing activities in 2015, included proceeds from sales and maturities of investments of \$103.3 million, offset by purchases of investments of \$67.0 million, purchase of patents from PerkinElmer and other intangibles of \$6.7 million; and capital expenditures of \$4.0 million to support growth in our commercial and manufacturing operations.

-We used \$178.4 million of cash in investing activities during 2014, including \$113.2 million in connection with the DVS acquisition, net of acquired cash of \$8.4 million classified as cash used in operating activities, purchases of investments of \$132.6 million; capital expenditures of \$7.4 million primarily to support growth in our manufacturing operations, partially offset by proceeds from sales and maturities of investments of \$74.5 million, and additional proceeds of \$0.3 million from the 2013 sale of our investment in Verinata.
+We used \$178.4 million of cash in investing activities during 2014, including \$113.2 million in connection with the DVS acquisition, net of acquired cash of \$8.4 million classified as cash used in operating activities, purchases of investments of \$132.6 million, and capital expenditures of \$7.4 million primarily to support growth in our manufacturing operations; partially offset by proceeds from sales and maturities of investments of \$74.5 million, and additional proceeds of \$0.3 million from the 2013 sale of our investment in Verinata.